Fiat 500 (2007): "500 wants you"

 A project called "500 wants you" was launched by Fiat as part of a major online advertising campaign.
 The project uses the Internet to involve the public in planning the evolution of the new vehicle.
 The official 500 Internet page has been visited by over four million people.

 Black bear/Black panther

 Print ads titled Black bear and Black panther were produced Leo Burnett agency for French market.
 The ads were premiered in September 2010.

 Fiat 500 Cinema Challenge

 As part of the Fiat 500C launch in Germany, an interactive game event was held inside a movie theatre.
 Theatre attendants would find steering hands with a coupon that allows the attendant to win a weekend driving a Fiat 500C.
 Attendants played the interactive game by trying to collectively drive two on-screen Fiat 500C cars around a uniquely designed race track.

-The campaign was produced Leo Burnett agency.
+The campaign was produced by the Leo Burnett agency.